Selections from Pulpit Bible Study.

+Called by so many names, yet there is only One All-Being.
 Written from right to left, notice the opening line of Genesis contains at the center Aleph/ Tav: The first and last letters of the Hebrew alphabet.
 In Greek it's .
-Jesus said, "I am the Alpha and Omega:" The beginning and end of all things.
+Jesus said, "I am the Alpha and Omega:" The beginning and the end.

 od is because He does.
-His Plan is already and not yet: Always moving forward, refining and upgrading to better things, leaving behind the old.
+His Plan is already and not yet- always moving forward, refining and upgrading to better things, leaving the old behind.
 Sentimental God is not.
-His thoughts are far ahead of us in ways we cannot comprehend.
-His works are new each day, surprising us with things unexpected.
-He broods over the Creation with the temperament of an Artist.
+His thoughts are far ahead of us, we cannot comprehend.
+His works are new each day, His goodness coming in surprising ways with things unexpected.
+He is not detached at all, but broods over the Creation with the temperament of an Artist.

 "The Agony and the Ecstasy," by Irving Stone is the story of Michelangelo painting the ceiling of the Sistine Chapel: The enormous fresco of the Bible, a masterpiece.
 He was reluctant to take the commission, saying he wasn't a painter but a sculptor.
 He lay on his back on scaffolding painting into wet plaster before it set.
 The work was backbreaking and grueling, with a few apprentices to help.
 Unsatisfied with the initial results, he kept scraping out what he saw as mediocre.
 Beginning over again, laboring and driven towards perfection- like the Creator Himself.